 U.S., Singapore reach agreement on tax evasion: U.S. Treasury

-Set to take effect on July 1, the Foreign Account Tax Compliance Act of 2010 (FATCA) will require foreign banks, investment funds and insurers to hand over information to the U.S. Internal Revenue Service about accounts with more than $50,000 held by Americans.
+Set to take effect on July 1, the Foreign Account Tax Compliance Act of 2010 (FATCA) will require foreign banks, investment funds and insurers to hand over information about Americans' accounts that have more than $50,000 to the U.S. Internal Revenue Service.

 Foreign firms that do not comply face a 30 percent withholding tax on their U.S. investment income and could effectively be frozen out of U.S. capital markets.

-Financial firms in countries that have not reached a FATCA pact must report directly to the IRS and risk violating local privacy laws, a particular risk in China, which has broad state secrecy rules.
+Financial firms in countries that have not reached a FATCA pact must report directly to the IRS and risk violating local privacy laws.

 More than 60 IGAs have been negotiated to date, including deals with Indonesia, Peru and Kuwait announced in recent days, according to the Treasury Department's website.